wolverine2k/crunchy/branches/hlian/gsoc_2009/crunchy/src/tests/test_interface.rst

 Testing u_print
 ---------------

-Whereas the original Python used ascii as the default encoding, Python 3k is using utf-8 as a default.
-One of the many consequences is that unicode strings are not specified with a prefix "u".
-Thus, whereas in the original Python, one might have written u"André", in Python 3k the same string is simply written "André".

-Furthermore, in Python 3k, "print" is now a function.
+In Python 3, "print" is now a function.
 To provide a transparent way of printing, we have defined a function called u_print() which is meant to print a series of arguments.

     >>> import src.interface as interface
     >>> interface.config.clear()
     >>> interface.plugin.clear()
     >>> from os import getcwd
     >>> interface.config['crunchy_base_dir'] = getcwd()
-    >>> if interface.python_version < 3:
-    ...     to_print = "André".decode('utf-8')
-    ... else:
-    ...     to_print = "André"
+    >>> to_print = u"André"

 Given that doctest converts from bytes to Unicode haphazardly and that Python 3 makes writing raw bytes to standard output moderately